viviandotdev/ObsidianVault/+ Encounters/Books/The Courage to be Disliked by Ichiro Kishimi Fumitake Koga.md

 [[Anger is a fabricated tool, used to achieve a selfish egotistical goal to make someone else feel small]]

+Freud says that people are like machines because.

 **Best Ideas**